-the left bank of the river.
-Got some meat

-an d fish of them.
-PM.
-Shower 12.15 then light

-rain.
-Passed through a range of hills ['hills' overwrites something] which

-separates us from the Yukon.
-River runs S.

-for a long dist. next to the hills, but after

-passing through turns to the N. from 1 to 3

-miles wide with many channels.

 [sun symbol] md alt.
 91° 30" J.C. + 1' 30"

-" Thu 25 Made an early start river wide and current

-slow.
-Many Islands. almost no wind

-e ntered y ukon ab out 5 PM.
-Got som[e] fish

-from an Indian woman just blow mouth

-of Tan.[Tanana?] on right bank of yukon, and

-learned fromed[combination of 'learned' and 'from'?] from her that we could get

-no food at the trading post a little ways

-below here.
-This piece of information was

-rather discouraging['a' added in].
-For we have based all

-our calculations upon getting food there.
+" Thu 25 Made an early start river wide and current slow.
+Many Islands. almost no wind entered yukon about 5 PM.
+Got som[e] fish from an Indian woman just blow mouth of Tan.[Tanana?] on right bank of yukon, and learned fromed[combination of 'learned' and 'from'?] from her that we could get no food at the trading post a little ways below here.
+This piece of information was the left bank of the river.
+Got some meat and fish of them.
+PM.
+Shower 12.15 then light rather discouraging['a' added in].
+For we have based all our calculations upon getting food there.

-Ate some fish and started on. clear
+At some fish and started on. clear

-" Fri 26 Traveled all night and reached here (the trading post) about

-[parenthetical added in above previous line]

-sunrise.
-[Ink color changes] Some time during the night

-we passed some store houses on the beach

-which we supposed belonged to the Alaska

-Commercial Co. and broke into them hoping

-meat + fish [written in margin near top of page]
+" Fri 26 Traveled all night and reached here (the trading post) about [parenthetical added in above previous line] sunrise.
+[Ink color changes] Some time during the night we passed some store houses on the beach which we supposed belonged to the Alaska Commercial Co. and broke into them hoping meat + fish [written in margin near top of page]

-Yukon[written in margin with arrow pointing to 'Entered yukon"]
+Yukon[written in margin with arrow pointing to 'Entered yukon']